NormalVR/Normcore-Documentation/src/realtime/realtimetransform.md

 ### Ownership
 **In order to move an object with a RealtimeTransform component, your client needs to be the owner of the *RealtimeTransform* component.**

-In a multiplayer environment, a game object and it's transform can exist on multiple clients.
-This means that there are multiple copies that all claim to know the position of this object, but only one of them can be considered the sourth of truth.
+In a multiplayer environment, a game object and its transform can exist on multiple clients.
+This means that there are multiple copies that all claim to know the position of this object, but only one of them can be considered the source of truth.
 This is where ownership comes in.

 RealtimeTransform treats the client that owns the object as the source of truth.
 All other clients follow along with the owner's copy of the transform or rigidbody.
 This means that in order to move an object with a RealtimeTransform component on it, you must be the owner of the RealtimeTransform component.